-The private placement market is an important source of funding in our province.
-Both private and public companies use it to raise money from investors.
-While the vast majority are investment funds and public companies like mining and utilities, many are start-up businesses, which pose a high risk to retail investors.
-The private placement market is also called the "exempt market" because those who use it do so under exemptions from the requirement under securities law to file a prospectus when issuing securities.
+Both private and public companies use the private placement market to raise money from investors.
+It is an important source of funding for BC companies and entrepreneurs.
+This market is also called the “exempt market” because those who use it do so under exemptions from the requirement under securities law to file a prospectus when issuing securities.

 A company that meets the definition of a private issuer may sell its securities to qualified shareholders—that is: directors, officers, or major shareholders of the company; close family, friends, or business associates of a principal; accredited investors; and current shareholders.

 Close Relatives, Friends, & Business Associates Exemption